jennifer-ryan/iris-data-set-project/README.md

 ## 2. Python Coding Methodology
 As a novice in the Python language, this project challenged me to become familiar with several new libraries that have been widely used to investigate the dataset.
 For the exploratory portion of the project, I learned the basics of using the pandas library to read datasets ([Mester, 2019](https://data36.com/pandas-tutorial-1-basics-reading-data-files-dataframes-data-selection/), [Pandas-Docs](https://pandas.pydata.org/pandas-docs/stable/getting_started/10min.html)) as it is an excellent tool for data manipulation and statistics that is relatively easy to learn.
 To create graphs, I used a mixture of matplotlib and seaborn, which was developed based on matplotlib and creates more attractive graphs ([Mendis, 2019](https://www.kdnuggets.com/2019/04/data-visualization-python-matplotlib-seaborn.html)).

 The machine learning portion of the project uses scikit-learn which is built to interpret a dataset as a numpy array rather than through pandas.
-Scikit-learn is a very powerful and quite a complex library so I used several resources in an attempt to understand some of its basic functionality ([Codesbay, 2018](https://www.youtube.com/watch?v=hd1W4CyPX58&); [Markham, 2018](https://github.com/justmarkham/scikit-learn-videos/blob/master/04_model_training.ipynb)).
+Scikit-learn is a very powerful and quite a complex library so I used several resources in an attempt to understand some of its basic functionality ([Codesbay, 2018](https://www.youtube.com/watch?v=hd1W4CyPX58&); [Markham, 2018](https://github.com/justmarkham/scikit-learn-videos/blob/master/04_model_training.ipynb); [Ng, 2019](https://www.ritchieng.com/machine-learning-iris-dataset/#)).
 For the purposes of this investigation, I attempted to create a very basic illustration of a potential machine learning programming using the K-Nearest Neighbors algorithm, which I found the most accessible to a new user.

 Rather than presenting the code generated for this project as a series of .py files, I decided to learn how to use a Jupyter Notebook for code presentation as output is presented in a much cleaner fashion and is altogether more legible.